Party-Parrots-Organization/ParrotGPT/README.md

 # Basically this file is for fun

 # Link:
 Our application can be found at https://libhackathon-cmx6wwhgfqhhqmcyf4nrfg.streamlit.app/.
-This is our submission for SMU's Generate Your L(AI)brary Experience 2023 Hackathon.
+This is our submission for SMU Libraries' Generate Your L(AI)brary 2023 Hackathon.
 It is compatible with both desktop and mobile devices.

 # Purpose: